GPUOpen-Drivers/pal/doc/process/palCodingStandards.md

     meaning of the operator is preserved (e.g., iterators).

 -   Code ***must not*** throw exceptions.
+    Note that PAL does not require clients to disable exceptions at compile time (e.g. via `-fno-exceptions`), and always guarantees to not throw.

 -   Non-const references ***must not*** be used except where needed in required constructors, etc.